 Consider two neighboring data sets $\cX,\cX'$, which are the same except for $x_t\in \cX, x_t'\in \cX'$ arriving at time $t$.
-Suppose the partition $\mathcal T$ at time $t$ has depth $r=\lfloor \log_2 t \rfloor$.
+Suppose the partition $\mathcal T$ at time $t$ has depth $r=\lfloor \log_2 (\e t) \rfloor$.
 Then, the true count of $\Omega_\theta$ corresponding to $\cX$ and $\cX'$ are the same except for at most two subregions at each level in $\mathcal T$, and they form two paths of length $r$ in the tree.
 For $x_t$, let us denote these subregions On the other hand, once $x_t$ is given, we know exactly the corresponding subregions in $\mathcal T$ at level $r+1,r+2,\dots$ will contain $x_t$ in the future as soon as they are created.
 This gives us an infinite sequence of subregions Similarly we can also obtain an infinite sequence $\Omega\supset\Omega_{\theta_1'} \supset \Omega_{\theta_{2}'}\supset \cdots$ containing $x_t'$.

 Consider the first sequence.
 As the difference of $\cX,\cX'$ at time $t$ will only influence the counts in $\Omega_{\theta_j}$, $j\geq 0$.
 We consider the subroutine $\cA_{\theta_j}$ in each of the regions $\Omega_{\theta_j}$ for all $j\geq 0$.
-There are two cases: \begin{enumerate} \item When $0<j\leq r$, $\Omega_{\theta_j}$ counts the data $X_t$ at time $t$.
-So by Lemma~\ref{lem: inhomogeneous}, we protect the privacy of $X_t$ with parameter $\e_{j,r}$.
+There are two cases: \begin{enumerate} \item When $0<j\leq r$, $\Omega_{\theta_j}$ counts the data $x_t$ at time $t$.
+So by Lemma~\ref{lem: inhomogeneous}, we protect the privacy of $x_t$ with parameter $\e_{j,r}$.

-\item When $j>r$, by the Initialization step in Algorithm~\ref{alg: inhomogeneous_sparse_couting}, $\cA_{\theta_j}$ and the private count $N_{\theta_j}^{(t)}$ no longer depends on the value of $X_t$. \end{enumerate} By the parallel composition rule of differential privacy \cite[Theorem 3.16]{dwork2014algorithmic} and taking a supremum over all possible $t$, we have Algorithm~\ref{alg: online_final} is differentially private with parameter
+\item When $j>r$, by the Initialization step in Algorithm~\ref{alg: inhomogeneous_sparse_couting}, $\cA_{\theta_j}$ and the private counts $N_{\theta_j}^{(t)}$ no longer depend on the value of $X_t$. \end{enumerate} By the parallel composition rule of differential privacy \cite[Theorem 3.16]{dwork2014algorithmic} and taking a supremum over all possible $t$, we have Algorithm~\ref{alg: online_final} is differentially private with parameter